-Using a broadly comparative perspective, the study of central issues in modern history and international politics, in detail: 1. nationalism and revolution in peasant and underdeveloped societies; 2. decolonization and modernization in 'Third World' states; 3. neo-colonialism and the nature and determinants of inequality between and within states; 4.
-Communist societies, with particular reference to the plurality of modern Communist states; 5. the role of the Great Powers and the developed world in international politics.
+The comparative study of central issues in modern history and international politics, in detail: 1. nationalism and revolution in peasant and underdeveloped societies.
+2. decolonization and modernization in 'Third World' states; 3. neo-colonialism and the nature and determinants of inequality between and within states; 4.
+Communist societies, with particular reference to the pluratity of modern Communist states; 5. the role of the Great Powers and the developed world in international profiles.